Inclusion Quality Mark (IQM)

 ‘Transition between each year group is carefully planned to start with a circle time in the child’s present class.
 The following day they meet their new teacher and the parents are invited in.
 SEN childrens’ transition starts with social stories and the children spend as much time as required with their new teacher going to their new class sometimes with their parent’.

-If you would like to read our IQM report in full please click HERE.
+If you would like to read our annual review report 2019 please click HERE.

 IQM in the future

 The IQM Flagship School Award is only awarded to around 100 UK schools and this is only achieved after a school has held their IQM Centre of Excellence status for at least three years.
-We look forward to continuing our development as an inclusive school and becoming an IQM Flagship School in the future.
+In July 2019 we took our first step towards flagship status by successfully completing our one-day annual review.
+We look forward to our next review in Summer 2020.